Power over Ethernet

 Example:

-Device(config-if)# power inline police
+Device(config-if)#power inline police

-Configures the device to take one of these actions if the real-time power consumption exceeds the maximum power allocation on the port:
+This command configures the device to take one of these actions if the real-time power consumption exceeds the maximum power allocation on the port:

 Note